Diagnosis

 • 2 mg of zeaxanthin.

-Ask your health care provider if taking supplements is right for you.
+Ask your eye doctor if taking supplements is right for you.

 Coping and support

-Vision loss from macular degeneration can affect your ability to do things such as read, recognize faces and drive.
-These tips may help you cope with your changing vision:
+Vision loss from macular degeneration can affect the ability to do things such as read, recognize faces and drive.
+These tips may help to cope with changing vision:

 • Use magnifiers.
 A variety of magnifying devices can help you with reading and other close-up work, such as sewing.
 Such devices include hand-held magnifying lenses or magnifying lenses you wear like glasses.